cj-mills/christianjmills/_posts/2020-11-10-Barracuda-PoseNet-Tutorial-4.md

 We'll also create a variable to store the processed output from the model.
 This variable will store the `(X,Y)` coordinates for each key point.
 For this tutorial, the coordinates will be scaled to the original resolution.
 In our case, the original resolution is `1920x1080`.

-We'll also store confidence values associated with the coordinates.
+We'll also store the confidence values associated with the coordinates.
 We want to store the confidence values because the model will estimate locations for each key point even if there isn't a human in the input image.
 In such situations, the confidence values will likely be quite low.
-We can use this information to decide whether to ignore the latest estimated locations.
+We can decide how to handle the latest estimated locations based on a confidence threshold that we pick.

 ![numKeyPoints_and_keypointLocations](\images\barracuda-posenet-tutorial\numKeyPoints_and_keypointLocations.png)